Please also use the Glossary to understand the meaning of some of the terms used in this policy.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We share your personal data within Magnum Photos.
-This will involve transferring your data outside the European Economic Area (EEA), to our affiliate company in the United States.
+We share your personal data within the Magnum Photos group.
+This will involve transferring your data outside the UK and EEA, to our affiliate company in the United States.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.